Birds7-7birds/wttr_service/README.md

 `cp wttr.timer /etc/systemd/system`
 `cp wttr.service /etc/systemd/system`

-4.restart your machines you will have a wttr.today text file created with the weather today
+4. restart your machines you will have a wttr.today text file created with the weather today